 EU-funded project SUN-to-LIQUID II launches

-On November 1, 2023, the SUN-to-LIQUID II research project was launched.
+On November 1, 2023, leading European partner institutions from academia and industry launched the SUN-to-LIQUID II research project.
 This initiative will demonstrate the scalability and high efficiency of producing sustainable synthetic fuel from CO2, water, and sunlight.
+Synhelion is one of the industry partners for the project, providing the expertise for scaling up the prototype, developing the thermal energy storage system, and performing the exploitation analysis.